 - Brown House, Trogir

 Of course, there I am sure there are countless more, but these will get you started!

 Activities & Gay Clubs In Croatia

 There aren’t many openly gay clubs in Croatia; however, Zagreb does have a couple (Hotspot and Rush).
-This is certainly the most LGBT friendly of cities in Croatia.
+This is certainly the most LGBT-friendly of cities in Croatia.

 You won’t find any gay parties like those in other parts of Europe, though there are several gay-only tours from various travel agencies.
-One that I saw was a gay sailing cruise – from a sailing company which specializes in gay only cruises, with Croatia being one of their destinations.
+I saw a gay sailing cruise – from a sailing company that specializes in gay-only cruises, with Croatia being one of their destinations.
 Look up www.gaysail.com; it seems as though the trips are either one or two weeks, and you get to see the main coastline during this time, with a gay skipper and crew on board.

 So, is Croatia – LGBT-friendly or not?

 Yes, but be cautious with showing affection and speaking openly about your homosexuality.
 It’s absurd that in 2019 I have to give that advice, but unfortunately, we’re a long way from total acceptance here in Croatia just yet.